MouriNaruto/MouriNaruto/ReadMe.md

 I decided to write a technical book about the Hyper-V guest interfaces.

-I start to write the book this year in English.

-I need to continue to maintain and create related open-source projects as the examples mentioned in the book.
+I plan to write the book in English.
+But I need to continue to maintain and create related open-source projects as the examples mentioned in the book.

-#### Sherry Platform

-Status: Working In Progress

-Vermouth had said that "a secret makes a woman woman".

-Project Edogawa is a planned file manager for Linux-based Sherry Platform which shares the codec from NanaZip.

-So, this project is also called "Sherry Platform's Project Edogawa" a.k.a.
-SPEC.
+But I think that topic is also suitable to write a science fiction isekai light novel in Japanese.

 #### Make Wayland Great Again

 Status: Working In Progress

 I think I need to make an immersive Wayland compositor for X11 which can help resource-constraint devices.
+I think it's good to call that WayRT to play puns of WinRT, lol.